mattrussi/gitlab-com-runbooks/docs/sidekiq/sharding.md

 ### Background

-Sidekiq uses a Redis instance as its backing datastore.
+Sidekiq uses a Redis server (either standalone or with Sentinels) as its backing datastore.
 However, Redis is not horizontally scalable and Redis Cluster is not suitable for Sidekiq since there are only a small subset of hot keys.

 [Sharding](https://github.com/sidekiq/sidekiq/wiki/Sharding) Sidekiq involves routing jobs to another Redis at the application level.